 Prostate cancer is the second leading cause of cancer among adult males in the United States, after skin cancer.
 However, it is highly treatable, especially in the early stages.

 Prostate cancer often produces no symptoms in the early stages.
-After a certain age, the doctor may recommend regular screening.
+After a certain age, a doctor may recommend regular screening.
 A prostate exam can help detect cancer while it is still highly treatable, even if symptoms are not present.

 Doctors commonly use two main tests to screen for prostate cancer: